 He was taught how to fly the Station’s robotic arm in Montreal, Canada, learnt how to work in the Japanese Kibo laboratory in Tsukuba Space Center, Japan, dived underwater to practise spacewalks on a life-size mockup of the Station in Houston, USA and earned his space-wings on the Soyuz simulator at the Yuri Gagarin Cosmonaut Centre at Star City, Russia.

-As the mission deadline neared, training focused on individual equipment and experiments that Alexander will run during his mission.
-In the final weeks before launch, the crew must pass a formal examination in a centre near Moscow, Russia which officially declares them ready to fly the Soyuz spacecraft.
+As the mission deadline neared, training focused on individual equipment and experiments that Alexander ran during his mission.
+In the final weeks before launch, the crew passed a formal examination in a centre near Moscow, Russia which officially declared them ready to fly the Soyuz spacecraft.